 In many cases, how you extend a job offer matters more than what is actually in the job offer.
 Follow this process and you’ll give yourself the best possible chance of getting your offer accepted quickly.

-• Include all of the above elements into your offer letter
+- Include all of the above elements in your offer letter

 No matter what you choose to do, no matter how you decide to extend the offer, make sure that you are as detailed as possible and that you are selling the opportunity as hard as you can every step of the way.
 Happy hiring!